 What are hearing aids?

-Hearing aids are small electronic devices which capture and amplify sound.
+Hearing aids are small electronic devices which capture and amplify sound and send it down the ear canal, through the middle ear to the inner ear.
 Some advanced hearing aids also have ways of processing sounds to help people with hearing loss hear and communicate better.
 There are different types of hearing aids - some are worn behind the ear, some in the ear and some in the ear canal.

 Who can they benefit?

 Hearing aids work best for people with mild to severe hearing loss.